The Good and the Bad of Selenium Test Automation Software

 Most of the time, when people talk about Selenium, they mean Selenium WebDriver.
 The largest chunk of the product’s development is focused on this product.

 The way test automation in WebDriver works is often compared to taxi driving.
 There are three participants in taxi driving and test automation: customer/test engineer, car/browser, taxi driver/WebDriver.
 According to this analogy, a tester commands WebDriver to interact with the elements the same way a customer gives instructions to a taxi driver.
 Then, WebDriver gives the browser (the car) commands that sound something like this: When the button is clickable, click the button.
 Then the browser provides WebDriver information about values and statuses of web elements, which are later sent to the script.
-If you want to know more about quality assurance activities, see our comprehensive software testing whitepaper.
+If you want to know more about quality assurance activities, see our comprehensive software testing whitepaper and also a detailed article on API testing.

 In this article, we will mostly talk about the benefits and drawbacks of Selenium WebDriver.